foambubble/foam/readme.md

 ![Short video of Foam in use](assets/images/readme-demo.gif).

-Whether you want to build a [Second Brain](https://www.buildingasecondbrain.com/) or a [Zettelkasten](https://zettelkasten.de/posts/overview/), write a book, or just get better at long-term learning, **Foam** can help you organise your thoughts if you follow these simple rules and tools:
+Whether you want to build a [Second Brain](https://www.buildingasecondbrain.com/) or a [Zettelkasten](https://zettelkasten.de/posts/overview/), write a book, or just get better at long-term learning, **Foam** can help you organise your thoughts if you follow these simple rules:

 1. [Create a single **Foam** workspace](https://github.com/foambubble/foam-template/generate) for all your knowledge and research.
 2. Write your thoughts in markdown documents (I like to call them **Bubbles**, but that might be more than a little twee).
 These documents should be atomic: Put things that belong together into a single document, and limit its content to that single topic. ([source](https://zettelkasten.de/posts/overview/#principles))